 - After that, type this System File Checker command within the Prompt’s window and press Return:

 - Wait for the SFC scan to complete before closing the Command Prompt.

 - Open the search tool in Windows by clicking its taskbar button.

 - Type the keyword Disk Clean-up in the search text box.

 - Select the Disk Clean-up tool to open a new window.

 - Now select some file deletion options in the Disk Clean-up utility.
-Select all of them to free up some storage space.
+Please select all of them to free up some storage space.

-- Click the Delete Files button to confirm.
+- Press the OK button, then click the Delete Files button to confirm.

-- You can also clear up more free space by clicking the Clean up system files button.
-Repeat steps four to six to erase superfluous system files with Disk Clean-up.
+- You can also clear up space by clicking the Clean up system files button.
+Then, repeat steps four to six to erase superfluous system files with Disk Clean-up.

 Alternatively, users can free up disk space in Windows with third-party system maintenance software like CCleaner.
-Don’t hesitate to give it a try and rest assured that it protects your privacy and makes your PC faster.
+Don’t hesitate to try it; rest assured that it protects your privacy and makes your PC faster.

 5. Fix Windows Update components